 How Medicinal Mushroom Capsules Work

 In most medicinal mushrooms, the main mechanism of action involves beta glucans.
 Beta glucans are a carbohydrate and soluble fiber that cannot be produced naturally in the human body.
 Lengthy studies have found that beta glucans are immunomodulator agents.
 This means that they can regulate your immune system, allowing for improved and more efficient immunities.
 Beta glucans specifically stimulate macrophages, which are versatile immune cells that trigger other immune cells to attack while neutralizing invading pathogens.
-Beta glucans have also been found to lower cholesterol and blood pressure while helping to manage blood sugar levels.
+Beta glucans have also been found to promote healthy cholesterol levels and support cardiovascular health.

 Medicinal mushrooms may also contain flavonoids, triterpenoids, and other compounds that have a synergistic effect with beta glucans or provide other potential benefits.